yagizsenal/taskwarrior-spacedlearning/README.md

 # taskwarrior-spacedlearning
-Hook for automatically reschedules the task
+Hook for automatically rescheduling the task